 A hamstring autograft is taken from a small incision towards the inside of the knee.
-The graft also has excellent results, but has not been used as long as the patellar tendon grafts.
+The graft also has excellent results but has not been used as long as the patellar tendon grafts.
 Its disadvantage is it can lead to some weakness in the hamstring muscles.
-It is commonly used in patients who may be predisposed towards pain in the front of the knee.
+It is commonly used in patients who may be predisposed to pain in the front of the knee.

 Allograft tissue is tissue donated from a cadaver.
 Allograft is also a strong graft with excellent results for ACL reconstruction.
-Because the tissue is not taken form your body, the surgical time and operative pain is less.
+Because the tissue is not taken from your body, the surgical time and operative pain are less.
 This generally allows for an easier rehabilitation.
 The tissue is rigorously screened for infections, including HIV and Hepatitis.
-The disadvantage to the allograft tissue is that it has a slightly increased failure rate compared to the autograft tissue.
+The disadvantage to the allograft tissue is that it has a slightly lowered success rate compared to the autograft tissue.

-While complications are not common, all surgery has associated risk.
+While complications are not common, all surgery has associated risks.
 Possible complications include stiffness of the knee after surgery or continued pain.
 The use of arthroscopic techniques attempts to limit these complications.
 In addition, there is a risk of continued instability or rupture of the ACL graft.
-Other complications include an infection, bleeding, nerve damage, blood clots or problems with the anesthesia.
+Other complications include infection, bleeding, nerve damage, blood clots, or problems with the anesthesia.

 What kind of anesthesia is used?

-ACL reconstruction is usually performed with general anesthesia (going to sleep).
-If you go home the same day you will be given a femoral nerve block to control post-operative pain.
+ACL reconstruction is usually performed with general anesthesia, where you go to sleep.
+If you go home the same day you will be given a femoral nerve block to control postoperative pain.

-The day before surgery you will be told what time to report to the hospital or surgery center.
-You will be admitted and taken to a pre-operative holding area where you are prepared for surgery.
+When you arrive at the surgery center, you will be admitted and taken to a preoperative holding area where you are prepared for surgery.
 You will be asked several times which extremity the surgeon will be operating on.
 Please note that you are asked this question many times on purpose.
 Anesthesia will be administered and the surgery is then performed.

-After the operation you will be taken to the recovery room to be monitored.
-Once the effects of anesthesia have worn off and your pain is under good control, you will be given your post-operative instructions, prescription for pain medication and released.
+After the operation, you will be taken to the recovery room to be monitored.
+Once the effects of the anesthesia have worn off and your pain is under good control, you will be given your postoperative instructions, prescription for pain medication, and released.

 Please be aware that the process of checking in, preparing for surgery, undergoing the operation, and recovering from anesthesia takes the majority of the day.
-It is recommended that you and your family members bring along some reading material to make the process easier for all.
+It is recommended that your driver bring some reading material for the duration.